-Stir-Fried Broccolini with Oyster Sauce is a delicious way to cook the interesting vegetable called broccolini.
-This tasty veggie side dish is low-carb, low-glycemic, dairy-free and South Beach Diet friendly.
-Use Side Dishes to find more veggie side dishes.
+Stir-Fried Broccolini with Oyster Sauce is a delicious way to cook the interesting vegetable called broccolini and this is a healthy low-carb side dish.

 The Japanese vegetable called Broccolini is something I discovered by accident in 2006 when I become obsessed with broccoli rabe and tried for weeks to get my local store to order it.
 One of the produce managers sold me broccolini instead, and when I tried it in this Stir-Fried Broccolini with Oyster Sauce I discovered I love broccolini, and have been cooking it ever since.

 Broccolini is a natural hybrid between broccoli and Gai Lan or Chinese Kale and since I first found it this Asian vegetable has become more common in U.S. stores.
 You may also find it called Baby Broccoli, and regular broccoli can also be used in this recipe as well.